BlockSim Software Features

 Whenever applicable, BlockSim allows you to specify the direct and indirect costs associated with the maintenance strategies that you have defined.
 This yields a wide array of simulation results that are instrumental in performing realistic Life Cycle Cost assessments.

-- Integration into the Synthesis Platform, which allows multiple users throughout the organization to share analysis information between Weibull++, ALTA, BlockSim, Xfmea and/or RCM++.
+- Integration into the Synthesis Platform®, which allows multiple users throughout the organization to share analysis information between any of ReliaSoft's Synthesis-enabled analysis tools.

 - Multi-thread support and re-optimized code that have resulted in speed increases in excess of 10x.

-- More flexible modeling capabilities, such as state change triggers, new gates for fault trees, success/failure paths in phase diagrams and the ability to publish an analyzed diagram as a "model" that can be used in other analyses.
+- More flexible modeling capabilities, such as state change triggers, new gates for fault trees, success/failure paths in phase diagrams and enhanced cost calculations.
+New worksheet for performing batch simulation of an RBD, using different input values for each simulation.

 - New utilities for calculating the optimum reliability allocation to meet a specified goal, or the optimum interval for preventive maintenance.